 - The autonomic nervous system is almost the main regulator of the HR.

 - The maximum sinus rate is estimated as (220 minus age).

 - The impact of tachycardia on the ‘CO’ is not uniform.

 - During a physiological stress response, tachycardia often results in the augmentation of ‘CO’.
 However severe tachycardia may lead to decreased ‘CO’ due to reduced diastolic filling time.

 - The impact of bradycardia on ‘CO’ is more uniform, that is pulling down the ‘CO’ within the whole range of its severity (more on this, here).

 - Contractility (inotropy)

-- True contractility is defined as the inherent capacity of myocardium to contract independently to loading conditions (preload or afterload).
-Since in practice,it is not possible to separate the impact of HR, and loading condition on contractility; the true contractility is not measurable.
+- True contractility is defined as the inherent capacity of the myocardium to contract independently to loading conditions (preload or afterload).
+Since in practice,it is not possible to separate the impact of HR and loading conditions on contractility; the true contractility is not measurable.

 - Contractility is increased in the healthy heart by: